 But wait, there is more bad news!
 Much of the software that people are using to browse the internet is not colour managed either (and nor is much of the photo-browsing software loaded on our own computers - e.g Windows 10 Photos)!

-One tip I can give you is to drag your JPG into a Google Chrome browser window to see how it will display on the internet.
-You can do this because Chrome has the great advantage of being a colour managed browser.
+One tip I can give you is to drag your JPG into a Mozilla Firefox browser window to see how it will display on the internet.
+You can do this because Firefox has the great advantage of being a fully colour managed browser.

 When exporting your image from Lightroom or Photoshop ensure you have converted the colour profile to the internet standard sRGB.